canonical/shim-review/README.md

 If this is your first application or you're using a new CA certificate, please say so here.
 *******************************************************************************
-We are shipping vendor_dbx that includes all previously used certificates.
+We are shipping VENDOR_DBX that includes all previously used certificates.

 *******************************************************************************
 ### Is the Dockerfile in your repository the recipe for reproducing the building of your shim binary?